Children's Medical Center Dallas: History

-About

 Location and features

-Located at 1935 Medical District Drive in the heart of Dallas, the hospital is licensed for 490 beds and recorded more than 460,000 patient encounters in 2018.
+Located at 1935 Medical District Drive in the Southwestern Medical District of Dallas, the hospital is licensed for 490 beds and recorded more than 460,000 patient encounters in 2018.
 It has 16 large, technologically advanced operating rooms, a 47-bed level 4 neonatal intensive care unit and offers expertise in more than 50 pediatric specialties and the highest level of trauma care in North Texas as a pediatric level I trauma center.

+Since 2024, the hospital has been undergoing a $5 Billion expansion, which will move the main building on to campus and adjacent to Clements University Hospital at UT Southwestern in 2031, increasing size and capacity to meet the needs of the rapidly growing population of the DFW metroplex.

+The hospital is served by the Trinity Railway Express at Medical/Market Center Station and the Southwestern Medical District/Parkland station of DART light rail.

 Rankings and recognition

+Children's Medical Center Dallas was ranked 48th in the world among pediatric specialized hospitals in 2024 by Newsweek.

-Named in U.S. News & World Report's list of the top pediatric hospitals in the US in the 2018-2019 "Best Children's Hospitals" survey, in all ten specialties.
+The U.S. News & World Report also consistently names the hospital among the best in the United States every year, namely in the most recent list of the top pediatric hospitals in the US.
+In the 2023-2024 edition of "Best Children's Hospitals", it was ranked in all ten specialties listed below: